steph-xue/react-notes/README.md

 ## Overview

-This project is a web application that allows users to create, organize, edit, preview, and delete notes through a split-panel interface.
-It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Notes are saved in the browser’s local storage, organized by their most recent updates, and written using a Markdown editor with a formatted preview.
-React Split is used to create the resizable layout, while React MDE provides the editing interface.
-Showdown converts Markdown into HTML for the preview, and nanoid generates a unique identifier for each note.
+This project allows users to create, organize, edit, preview, and delete notes written in Markdown through a resizable split-panel interface.
+It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
+Notes are stored in the browser’s local storage, saved automatically as users type, and ordered by their most recent updates.
+React MDE provides the Markdown editing interface, while Showdown converts the Markdown content into formatted HTML for the live preview.
+React Split manages the adjustable layout, and nanoid generates a unique identifier for each note.

 <br>